• Skip to primary navigation

 Misfortune

 On the other side of the danger coin is plain old bad luck.
-Sometimes unforeseen events land in our character’s lap at the worst time, and guess what makes that happen?
+Sometimes, unforeseen events land in our character’s lap at the worst time, and guess what makes that happen?
 That’s right, the setting.
-From bad weather that makes travel difficult, to a car breakdown, to being in the wrong place at the wrong time and witnessing a murder, misfortune creates mayhem.
-How does your character react–fight, or flight?
-Do they wallow, retreat, throw in the towel?
-Or do they shake off disappointment and regroup with a new plan?
+From bad weather that makes travel difficult to a car breakdown, to being in the wrong place at the wrong time and witnessing a murder, misfortune creates mayhem.
+How does your character react–fight or flight?
+Do they wallow, retreat, or throw in the towel?
+Or will they shake off disappointment and regroup with a new plan?

 Remember with misfortune, a little goes a long way.
 If you use it, ensure your event is logical for the setting and the circumstances so it never comes off as a plot device.